niloedson/niloedson.github.io/README.md

 Former Professional Engineer with a big heart shared by both Digital Systems and Telecommunications Systems.

 Embedded SWE with 2 year experience in C/C++ applications for Bare-metal and RTOS based Embedded Systems for the Internet of Things.
-Deep knowledge in Hardware Communication Protocols (such as SPI, I2C, UART etc.).
-Audio Processing Applications and Battery Management Systems for ARM embedded devices.
+Deep knowledge in Hardware Communication Protocols (such as SPI, I2C, UART etc.), Audio Processing Applications and Battery Management Systems for ARM embedded devices.

 Telecommunications Technician with 4 year experience in Wireless Network Systems.
 From Installation, Operation, Field-Test and Management of Mobile Systems to the development of System-level Wireless Networks Simulation Tools.
 Knowledge on the Telecommunication and Wireless Networks Communication Protocol Stacks.